InternationalTradeAdministration/mds-wwtg.gov/_pages/agreements.md

 ---

 # Current Agreements
-Early discussions at the New World Wine Producers identified the possible threats to trade that arose from differing national rules on oenological practices.
-At the first Zurich meeting it was agreed that such differences should not be a basis for erecting technical barriers to trade.
+<p>Early discussions at the New World Wine Producers identified the possible threats to trade that arose from differing national rules on oenological practices.
+At the first Zurich meeting it was agreed that such differences should not be a basis for erecting technical barriers to trade.</p>

-Below you will find the current negiotiated terms agreed upon by member countries:
+<p>Below you will find the current negiotiated terms agreed upon by member countries:</p>

 <h2 class="site-preview-heading">Current Agreements</h2>
 <ul class="usa-card-group">